Viasat Internet in Vermont at a Glance

 Viasat provides near-100% coverage across Vermont through its geostationary satellite fleet.
 Because the signal comes from orbit approximately 22,000 miles above the equator, Viasat can serve any location in Vermont that has a clear view of the southern sky.
 This includes the Northeast Kingdom, rural Orange and Windsor counties, and the southern Green Mountains, areas that terrestrial providers typically cannot reach.
 A professional installer positions a satellite dish on your home, aligning it with Viasat's satellite for optimal signal strength.

 For Vermont specifically, satellite coverage is particularly beneficial given the state's Green Mountains, the Northeast Kingdom, and the Lake Champlain Valley.
-Homes in the Northeast Kingdom, rural Orange and Windsor counties, and the southern Green Mountains that have waited years for cable or fiber can get connected immediately with Viasat.
+Homes in the Northeast Kingdom, rural Orange and Windsor counties.
+The southern Green Mountains that have waited years for cable or fiber can get connected immediately with Viasat.
 Vermont's maple farmers and ski community residents can access reliable internet through Viasat even in the most remote Green Mountain valleys.

 Viasat Vermont FAQ